rcdexta/react-event-timeline/README.md

 );
 ```

-Please refer [storybook](https://github.com/rcdexta/react-event-timeline/blob/master/stories/App.story.js) to check out code for all the examples in the storybook
+Please refer [storybook](https://github.com/rcdexta/react-event-timeline/blob/master/stories/App.story.js) to check out code for all the examples in the `storybook` folder.

 ## API Documentation